 Mexico is rich in natural resources, including oil, gold, silver, copper, lead, zinc, gas and timber.

-The conquest of Mexico, as with the conquest of North America hundreds of years later, was largely a bloody one and also involved the attempted genocide of native people.
+The conquest of Mexico, like the conquest of North America hundreds of years later, was largely a bloody one, and also involved the attempted genocide of native people.